mlrober/acupunture-notes/README.md

 - If Yang may be high but yin will be low
 - There is possible both of them are present in equal propotion

+## QI_Pathways

+Pathway of Qi(chi) Energy

+4 Chi Energies
+- one for Head
+- one for Chest
+- One for Abdomen
+- One for Legs

+Chest & Abdomen Chi is closely related to "Back shu & Front mu" points

+4 seas in body
+- Sea of Maron - lies in head
+-- Du 20, 16 - Important for treating brain marrow diseases
+- Sea of Qi - lies in chest - Lung domainates chi & Ancestral Qi -- Du 13, 14, st 9 - to treat chi diseases
+- Sea of Water & food - lies in upper abdomen - to treat stomach & chi nutritive & protective -- st30, st 36
+- Sea of blood - lies in lower abdomen - Sea that flows in entire body and all meridians -- st37, bl11, st39

 ## Body_Parts

 There are 12 Major Parts of body which are associated with each of five elements (panchaboothas)